 As a school we offer a range of training to support you in supporting your child.
-If we are not currently offering support in an area you would be interested in, please let a member of staff know and we will be more than happy to support you.
-We are also happy if you would like to discuss your child's specific needs with your class teacher and advise how you can support further.
+If we are not currently offering support in an area you would be interested in please let a member of staff know and we will be more than happy to support you.